Jamestown Church: The fifth church

-Ten years later (c.1686) a fifth church was functioning, probably using the walls and foundations of the fourth church.
+Ten years later (c.
+1686) a fifth church was functioning, probably using the walls and foundations of the fourth church.
 This church was used until the 1750s when it was abandoned in favor of a new church constructed some three miles from Jamestown.
 Although the tower remained, the building fell into ruins by the 1790s when the bricks were re-purposed to build the graveyard wall.

 The sixth church

 The present Memorial Church was built by the National Society of the Colonial Dames of America in 1907 and re-used the original tower.
 It was built just outside the cobblestone foundations of the older 1617 church and the brick foundations of the 1639 church.
-It was designed by Bostonian architects Edmund M. Wheelwright and Ralph Adams Cram.
-The design is derived from St. Luke's Church in nearby Smithfield, a similar church surviving from 1682 (though at the time thought to be 1632, thus contemporary to the Jamestown Church).
-It was dedicated on May 11, 1907.
+It was designed by Edmund M. Wheelwright of Boston.
+The design is derived from the nearby St. Luke's Church, a similar church surviving from 1682 (though at the time thought to be 1632, thus contemporary to the Jamestown Church).
+It was dedicated on May 13, 1907.

-Inside the new building, the walls display numerous plaques in commemoration of various seventeenth-century figures, including Captain John Smith, Pocahontas, Chanco, John Rolfe, Lord de la Warr, Captain Edwin Maria Wingfield, William Claiborne (treasurer of the colony), John Pott (a physician), and the first poet in America, George Sandys.
+Inside the new building, on the walls are numerous plaques in commemoration of various seventeenth-century figures, including Captain John Smith, Pocahontas, Chanco, John Rolfe, Lord de la Warr, Captain Edwin Maria Wingfield, William Claiborne (treasurer of the colony), John Pott (a physician), and the first poet in America, George Sandys.
 The introduction of common law is also memorialized on one of the plaques.
 The restored furnishings in the chancel were of seventeenth-century design, although no specific models were used.